 \subsection{Unbiased Coupling -- A New Hope?}

-A relaxation of the exact sampling paradigm with important practical consequences has been proposed by \cite{glynn2014exact} and \cite{glynn2016exact} who put forth strategies for exact estimation of integrals via Markov chain Monte Carlo.
-The contrast between exact sampling and exact estimation is a very large conceptual leap that allows to bypass most of the difficulties of perfect sampling while maintaining some of its important benefits.
-Building on the work of Glynn and co-authors, the L-lag coupling of \cite{biswas2019estimating} and \cite{jacob2020unbiased} only aims to deliver unbiased estimators of $\E[h(X_\pi)]$ for any (integrable) $h$, where $X_\pi$ denote a random variable defined by $\pi(X)$.
-An astute reader may immediately question if this is really a weaker requirement because the fact that $\E[h(X_\pi)]=\E[h(X_{\tilde\pi})]$ for all (integrable) $h$, would immediately imply $\pi(X)=\tilde \pi(X)$ (almost surely).
-But this is where the innovation of L-lag coupling lies, because it does not couple a chain with itself from two or more starting points [e.g., two extreme states as with monotone coupling; see \cite{propp-wilson:exact-sampling}], but rather two chains which have the same transition probability, start from the same starting point, or more generally the same initial distribution $\pi_0$, but are time-shifted by an integer lag, $L >0$.
+A relaxation of the exact sampling paradigm with important practical consequences has been proposed by \cite{glynn2014exact} and \cite{glynn2016exact}, who put forth strategies for the exact estimation of integrals using MCMC.
+The difference between exact sampling and exact estimation is a large conceptual leap that allows us to bypass most of the difficulties of perfect sampling, while maintaining some of its important benefits.
+Building on the work of Glynn and co-authors, the L-lag coupling of \cite{biswas2019estimating} and \cite{jacob2020unbiased} aims to deliver unbiased estimators of $\E[h(X_\pi)]$, for any (integrable) $h$, where $X_\pi$ denotes a random variable defined by $\pi(X)$.
+One may question if this is really a weaker requirement because the fact that $\E[h(X_\pi)]=\E[h(X_{\tilde\pi})]$ for all (integrable) $h$ immediately implies that $\pi(X)=\tilde \pi(X)$ (almost surely).
+This is where the innovation of L-lag coupling lies, because it does not couple a chain with itself from two or more starting points [e.g., two extreme states, as with monotone coupling; see \cite{propp-wilson:exact-sampling}].
+Instead, it couples two chains that have the same transition probability and start from the same starting point or, more generally, the same initial distribution $\pi_0$, but are time-shifted by an integer lag, $L >0$.